 A new passport makeover was introduced in July of 2016, and perhaps the biggest change is a new chip being installed inside passports.
 The chip is featured on the information page, will be machine-readable, and contains key biometric data on each traveler.
 There are other changes as well, such as fewer passport pages.
 The new passport will also be sealed with a special coating which will protect the book from getting wet and keep it from bending.

-New security features
+New security features are being introduced

 Passports will now include added technology to ensure security and decrease fraud.
 Catching up with many other countries, U.S. passport changes mean that new passports will include a data chip that can provide all your personal info upon scanning it onto a computer.
 According to the State Department there will be even more advanced technological features and forensic devices coming in the future.